wpb-astro/MCSED/README.md

 * numpy, tested with version '1.19.5'
 * scipy, tested with version '1.6.0'
 * dustmaps (if a correct for foreground Milky Way dust extinction is desired)
+* tqdm (if want to show progress bar tracking the emcee fit)